 Soil Stability and Foundation Settlement

 The phrase “solid ground” may be slightly misleading—soil expands, contracts, and shifts depending on weather and drainage conditions.
-Some types of soil are more stable than others, and ideally, your house is built on the right foundation type for the ground it’s on.
-However, foundations built on expansive clay or poorly-draining soil will experience more severe settlement.
-If you find yourself dealing with these soil types, your foundation may require more extensive repairs.
+Some types of soil are more stable than others, and ideally, your house is built on the right foundation type for the soil it’s in.
+However, foundations built on expansive clay or poorly draining soil could experience more severe settlement.
+If you find yourself dealing with these soil types, your foundation may require extensive repairs.

 Labors, Permits, and Materials